Why do I need a coach?

 I am a triathlete/ duathlete – can you help me?

 Yes, we treat the bike split of a triathlon in a similar way to a time trial, producing much improved times and better overall results.
 Training for the bike leg of your event will be tailored to fit in with the rest of the training you are doing.
-Even if you already have a triathlon coach, they are often from a running background and some additional focus on the cycling side can be beneficial.
+Even if you already have a triathlon coach, they are often from a running or swimming background and some additional focus on the cycling side can be beneficial.
+Remember, you do spend either almost half, or more than half, of your time on the bike during a triathlon.

 Do I need a power meter?